A Beautiful Autumn Walk Along the Inner Basin Trail in Flagstaff

 *Arrive as early as possible on October weekend mornings to avoid a lengthy wait to get in.
 Arriving at 10am on a Sunday, we had to wait over a half hour.
 Expect the wait to be much longer Saturday afternoons.
 Or better yet, plan your hike on a weekday if possible.

 *Check the weather forecast in advance.
 Prepare for dramatic weather changes, due to the high elevation.
-Also, prepare for much colder temperatures than in town.
+Also, prepare for much colder temperatures at this high of an altitude.
 Dress in layers and prepare for possible snow in October.

 *Take your time on this hike.
 The elevation reaches 10,000+ feet.
 Those not used to the high elevation could feel sick very quickly without following safety precautions.
 Slow down and drink lots of water.
 Also eat salty, high carb snacks – it’s supposed to help.